voxpupuli/puppet-hiera/README.md

 * `eyaml_extension`
   The file extension for the eyaml backend.
   Default: `undef`, backend defaults to `'.eyaml'`
+* `eyaml_gpg_gnupghome_recurse`
+  Whether to recurse and set permissions in the gpgdir.
+  This is imporant to protect the key, but makes puppet agent raise an error on each run.
+You can set the mode on these files to 0600 by yourself and set this to false.
+  Default: true
 * `deep_merge_name`
   The name of the deep_merge gem.
   Default: 'deep\_merge'